WarpshotCoH/sunrise-specs/Uptime 1.0/README.md

 > - A group of coders called "Serpent" has created and published an update to the game client to work with custom servers.
 > - Another separate group called "OpenShips" are the team running a public server called "Liberation".
 Their server ID is `net.openships.liberation`.
 This server uses the Serpent client.

+You can see an example uptime XML in this folder - this is a complete version of the snippets below.

 ## The XML file
 To avoid confusion, it is recommended (but not required) that the XML file hosted by your server uses the `.status.xml` extension.
 For example, information from "OpenShips" servers may be accessible from https://openships.net/servers.status.xml.